Livshitz/concurrency.libx.js/README.md

 })();
 ```

-This approach allows easier to turn deep callback-based functions, spagetti or legacy code, into more modern promisiable code with fewer changes.
+This approach allows easier to turn deep callback-based functions, spaghetti or legacy code, into more modern promisiable code with fewer changes.

 `concurrency.libx.js` is also browser friendly and supports node versions before 8.